Internal Communication ~ 17 min

 How to create an internal communication plan?

-There are many ways to build a successful internal communication plan, and we’ll cover the detailed steps in the next section.
+There are many ways to build a successful internal communications plan, and we’ll cover the detailed steps in the next section.
 But before moving onto that, it’s important to explain that internal communication’s primary role is to connect with the bigger picture.
 Communication is first about listening to and observing what is going on within the company.

 It’s also about connecting with the business objectives of the company, both short term and long term.
 And it includes serving employer branding, recruitment, and any other goals the HR department may need to achieve as well.
 CSR objectives and ambitions, the mission of the company within its ecosystem—all of this can play a part.
+Successful internal communication strategy examples are always a multi-faceted thing, with many aspects that contribute toward its success.

 Obviously, accomplishing everything described above is no easy task, and the approach can change greatly depending on the company culture of each organization.
 But at the end of the day, a communication plan is not a stand-alone project; there are many key stakeholders and important factors that need to be taken into account, so that messages are relevant and connected to the bigger company picture.